What is the POSITIVE study?

 The study involves five tasks:

-- conduct a systematic review of existing research into the impact on healthcare staff and services of receiving expressions of patient gratitude
+- conduct a systematic review of existing research into the impact on healthcare staff and services of receiving positive feedback from patients

 - develop heuristics for identifying positive feedback in two databases: Care Opinion and the NHS Friends and Family Test